HaiboQiao/hello-world/README.md

 # hello-world
-Everything in the new world
+Everything in the new world\n
 It's a new beginning